Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 350: Perf: Update documentation for tests to support new requirements. at 2025-10-20 15:26:14
 * Commit 351: Test: Update documentation for workflow for faster execution. at 2025-10-20 14:39:33
 * Commit 352: Build: Update build config API to ensure stability. at 2025-10-27 10:08:04
+* Commit 353: CI: Update documentation for dependencies to improve user experience. at 2025-10-28 17:30:00